Some photos in this story were taken last summer.

 Yak-fiber winter wear.
 Islamic financing to support immigrants and refugees’ businesses.
 Seaweed feed additives that help cows combat global warming.

-They’re all in a day’s work for College of Business Global Social Sustainable Enterprise MBA students as they develop business ventures as part of their summer practicum.
-The experiential learning portion of the program (which transitions to the Social Entrepreneurship track of the Impact MBA starting Fall 2020), gives teams of students the opportunity to develop a venture designed to promote positive change in environmental and social problems.
+They’re all in a day’s work for College of Business Impact MBA students as they develop business ventures as part of their summer practicum.
+The experiential learning portion of the program gives teams of students the opportunity to develop a venture designed to promote positive change in environmental and social problems.

 By implementing triple bottom line business plans that strive to deliver sustainability in every aspect of their ventures, students have the opportunity to develop business models with tangible, real-world results.

-“The practicum is a very unique part of our program,” Kat Ernst, GSSE and Impact MBA program director said.
-“It’s a primary reason many of our students choose to participate in the GSSE MBA.
-Rather than a planned international trip like many other MBA programs offer, GSSE students put their classroom learning into practice by planning and organizing their own 40- to 60-day market research experience.”
+“The practicum is a very unique part of our program,” Kat Ernst, Impact MBA program director said.
+“It’s a primary reason many of our students choose to participate in the Impact MBA.
+Rather than a planned international trip like many other MBA programs offer, Impact students put their classroom learning into practice by planning and organizing their own 40- to 60-day market research experience.”

 At the end of the program’s final semester, students’ venture projects culminate in a pair of competitions.
 Each team formally presents its business plan to a panel of professionals as a part of classwork, and also showcases its elevator pitch to the public.
 Winners of both receive cash prizes that can be used as seed money to launch the ventures.